yogeshrnaik/DevOps/docker/README.md

  - Inside this Linux VM, it will have the **docker server program**.
 All docker commands will be sent to this server docker program inside this VM.

 ### Installing Docker on Windows
+Google for "docker toolbox" or go to https://docs.docker.com/toolbox/toolbox_install_windows/

+Follow the instructions mentioned on this page.

-### How to use Docker on Windows
+## How to use Docker on Windows
-Run "Docker Quickstart Terminal" from start menu.
+Once the Docker toolbox installation is complete, run "Docker Quickstart Terminal" from start menu.

-This will cause the Docker machine to start up if it is not already running.
+This will cause the Docker Linux VM to start up if it is not already running.
 ![Linux VM](https://raw.githubusercontent.com/yogeshrnaik/DevOps/master/docker/images/docker-linux-vm.jpg)

 Docker Quick start Terminal will also connect to this Linux Virtual machine.